agoncal/agoncal-training-javaee6-advanced/before/02-Arquillian/README.md

 * Make sure the `jbossHome` variable in `before/02-Arquillian/generate.fsh` is pointing to `$WILDFLY_HOME`
 * Execute the `generate.fsh` script with the command `run ../before/02-Arquillian/generate.fsh`

-# DOJO - Pass a JSF backing bean test
+# DOJO - Write and pass the AuthorBeanTest

-## Pass the CustomerBeanTest in a remote environment

-* Start WildFly (`$WILDFLY_HOME/bin/standalone.sh`)
-* Make sure WildFly has enough memory `-Xms64m -Xmx1024m -XX:MaxPermSize=512m -Djava.net.preferIPv4Stack=true`
-* Execute only one test `mvn -Parquillian-wildfly-remote -Dtest=org.agoncal.training.javaee6adv.view.CustomerBeanTest test`
-* Check the `pom.xml` and the Arquillian profiles

-## Write and pass the AuthorBeanTest
+## Write the AuthorBeanTest

-* Check the tests `CustomerBeanTest.java`, `MusicianBeanTest.java` and `PublisherBeanTest.java` that are under `view` package
+* Check the tests `CustomerBeanTest.java`, `MusicianBeanTest.java`, `PublisherBeanTest.java`... that are under `view` package
 * Code the `AuthorBeanTest` following the same logic until the test passes
-* Add the methods `should_crud` and `should_paginate`
+* Create the methods `should_crud` and `should_paginate`

+## Pass the AuthorBeanTest

+* Execute only the `AuthorBeanTest` with `mvn -Parquillian-wildfly-remote -Dtest=org.agoncal.training.javaee6adv.view.AuthorBeanTest test`
 * If you have the following error, it's because you are not using the Arquillian Maven profile `DeploymentScenario contains a target (_DEFAULT_) not matching any defined Container in the registry`
 * `NoClassDefFoundError` means that your ShrinkWrap packaging misses some classes (check the `createDeployment` method)
 * `ConstraintViolationException` is thrown when the entity is not valid

-# KATA - Do the same for all the JSF backing bean tests
+# KATA - Write and pass the AuthorBeanTest, BookBeanTest and CDBeanTest

-# DOJO - Pass a REST endpoints test
+# DOJO - Write and pass the AuthorEndpointTest

-## Pass the CustomerEndpointTest in a remote environment

-* Make sure WildFly is started
-* Execute only one test `mvn -Parquillian-wildfly-remote -Dtest=org.agoncal.training.javaee6adv.rest.CustomerEndpointTest test`
-* Notice that the Arquillian tests are `@RunAsClient` and that they package a `WebArchive` (instead of a `JarArchive`) in `@Deployment(testable = false)`

-## Write and pass the AuthorEndpointTest
+## Write the AuthorEndpointTest

 * Check the tests `CustomerEndpointTest.java` and `MusicianEndpointTest.java` that are under `rest` package
 * Code the `AuthorEndpointTest` following the same logic until the test passes
+* Create the method `should_be_deployed`
 * Package the `persistence.xml` as a resource and the `beans.xml` as WEB-INF resource
 * Inject the `baseURL` as an `@ArquillianResource` instead of injecting the bean

+## Pass the AuthorEndpointTest

+* Execute only the `AuthorEndpointTest` with `mvn -Parquillian-wildfly-remote -Dtest=org.agoncal.training.javaee6adv.rest.AuthorEndpointTest test`
 * If you have the following error, it's because you are not using the Arquillian Maven profile `DeploymentScenario contains a target (_DEFAULT_) not matching any defined Container in the registry`
 * `NoClassDefFoundError` means that your ShrinkWrap packaging misses some classes (check the `createDeployment` method)
 * `ConstraintViolationException` is thrown when the entity is not valid

-# KATA - Do the same for all the JSF backing bean tests
+# KATA - Write and pass the AuthorEndpointTest, BookEndpointTest and CDEndpointTest

-* Make sure WildFly is started
-* `mvn -Parquillian-wildfly-remote test` will execute all the tests

-## Debug the tests if needed

-* Make sure WildFly has the debug settings `JAVA_OPTS="$JAVA_OPTS -agentlib:jdwp=transport=dt_socket,address=8787,server=y,suspend=n"`

 # Build and run the application